Mason Greenwood to spend over a month in custody on attempted rape charge - NewsBreak

 All three charges relate to the same woman.

-The 21-year-old looked at his family from the dock before he was taken down the steps at Manchester Magistrates’ Court on Monday (17 October).
+Within hours of the allegations surfacing online at the beginning of the year, the forward – who has made one appearance for England – was suspended from playing or training with the Old Trafford club.

+Nike suspended and later terminated its sponsorship deal with Greenwood, while Electronic Arts confirmed his removal from active squads on its Fifa 22 game.

-Greenwood will appear at Manchester Minshull Street Crown Court on November 21.
+Greenwood will appear before Manchester Minshull Street Crown Court on November 21.

 The defendant’s legal team told reporters they would be submitting a further bail application.